2KAbhishek/exercism.nvim/README.md

     exercism_workspace = '~/exercism', -- Default workspace for exercism exercises
     default_language = 'ruby', -- Default language for exercise list
     add_default_keybindings = true, -- Whether to add default keybindings
+    use_new_command = false, -- Use new Exercism command
     icons = {
         concept = '', -- Icon for concept exercises
         practice = '', -- Icon for practice exercises